Separating and Collapsing Electoral Control Types: Preliminaries

 For the general case---where our collapses are universally quantified over all election systems whose vote type is linear orders---we define three increasingly strong types of incomparability.
 The weakest incomparability notion is simply that for at least one such election system $\cale$, for some reduced input $\itilde$, $f_{\caledt}(\itilde) - f_{\caledt'}(\itilde) \neq \emptyset$ holds, and for at least one such election system $\cale'$, for some reduced input $\itilde'$, $f_{\cale'\hbox{-}\calt'}(\itilde') - f_{\cale'\hbox{-}\calt}(\itilde') \neq \emptyset$ holds.
-(Note: We will state no weak incomparability results in this paper, since whenever we obtained a weak incomparability result we in fact were able to even establish incomparability.)
-We will call this being weakly incomparable.
-We will say the pair is incomparable if there is some election system, over linear orders, in which the pair is incomparable in the sense of the previous paragraph.
+We will call this being weakly incomparable.\footnote{We will state no weak incomparability results in this paper, since whenever we obtained a weak incomparability result we in fact were able to even establish incomparability, which we will define in a moment in the main text.
+Though in this paper we thus never need to prove weak incomparability results, we state the notion so that future research on other control types will have a three-level menu of incomparability strengths to draw on if needed.} We will say the pair is incomparable if there is some election system, over linear orders, in which the pair is incomparable in the sense of the previous paragraph.
 And we will say the pair is strongly incomparable if there is some election system, over linear orders, in which the pair is strongly incomparable in the sense of the previous paragraph.
 For the general case, we will say ``$\subseteq$'' (resp.,\ ``$\supseteq$'') holds if for every election system $\cale$ whose vote type is linear orders, the ``$\subseteq$'' (resp.,\ ``$\supseteq$'') case for $\cale$, as defined above, holds.